 well you are correct, but it wasn’t because of some nasty pornography or things he didn’t us want to know.
 The list contained just a few British costume dramas and some Hitchcock films.

 However, the posting of this list became a big deal, as it meant that such a breach of privacy was in fact legal.
-So, even though Bork didn’t manage to get into the Supreme Court, his rental list became a much-maligned thorn that has persisted even through the age of online video content.
+So, even though Bork didn’t manage to get into the Supreme Court, his rental list became a much-maligned thorn that has persisted even though the age of online video content.
 Let’s take a look at how this controversial law can still impact the lives of video retailers and creators, as well as viewers and customers.

 In the initial draft of the law, the covered entities were solely video tape service providers.
 To regulate the activity of passing on personally identifiable information concerning those videos, the legislation had to be expanded a multitude of times to cover the functioning of online video content and the principles of modern video asset management.

-The sharing of personal information was initially strictly forbidden, with a definition of personally identifiable information being – “any contact or personal data that may lead an individual to a successful identification of a stranger or known person”.
+The sharing of personal information was initially strictly forbidden, with a definition of personally identifiable information being – “any contact or personal data that may lead an individual to the successful identification of a stranger or known person”.
 However, in 2011, a change was made in the form of “The Netflix Amendment”.

 The importance of the Netflix Amendment